 Food & Culture Highlights

-Food in Virtual Experience of Cologne in 1926 in English USD 23 reflects regional produce and neighbourhood traditions.
+Food in Mutianyu Great Wall Private Transfer from Beijing USD 40 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.